drvinceknight/Nashpy/docs/discussion/best-responses.rst

 Using Nashpy
 ------------

-See :ref:`how-to-check-if-a-strategy-is-a-best-response` for guidance of how to use Nashpy to check if a strategy is a best response.
+See :ref:`how-to-check-best-responses` for guidance of how to use Nashpy to check if a strategy is a best response.